omgnetwork/omgnetwork.github.io/docs/challenges.md

 }
 ```

-**Scenario**

-* Alice creates a transaction to Bob, but Bob doesn't see the transaction get included in a block.
-He assumes the operator is withholding, so he attempts to exit his spent UTXO as an in-flight exit.
-* Bob starts his in-flight exit and piggybacks his output.
-* Alice sends a transaction to Carol using the same UTXO (double spend).
-This transaction is not included in a block.

 **Solution**

-* Carol sees that Bob is trying to exit a transaction with the same input that Alice has sent her.
+* Bob sees that Alice has initiated an in-flight exit a non-canonical transaction.
-* Carol uses her transaction to challenge Bob's IFE as non-canonical.
+* Bob challenges Alice's in-flight exit and piggyback by showing that `UTXO1` was spent in `TX1`.
+* Alice is unable to exit `UTXO1` and loses her two bonds (`exit` and `piggyback`)

 **Implementation**